sighmon/open-archive.org-Website-2019/_posts/2020-11-02-Preserving-Truth-To-Power-Zine.md

 ---
 layout: page
-title: Preserving Truth to Power: A Guide to Ethically Documenting + Archiving Protests in the US
+title: Preserving Truth to Power: A Guide to Ethically Documenting and Archiving Protests in the US
 description: Know Your Rights, Check Your Risks, Press Record!

 image: /images/1PTTPZine.png